Superb starling: Vocalizations

 The superb starling has a long and loud song consisting of trills and chatters.
 At midday it gives a softer song of repeated phrases.
-There are several harsh calls, the most complex of which is described as "a shrill, screeching skerrrreeee-cherrrroo-tcherreeeeeet."
+There are several harsh calls, the most complex, which is described as "a shrill, screeching skerrrreeee-cherrrroo-tcherreeeeeet."
+Additionally, superb starlings produce warning chirr and a reapeated whit-chor-chi-vii when they are excited.
+Some scientists compare their vocalizations to the Common Starling (Sturnus vulgaris), and others to the European Robin (Erithacus rubecula).